 How to Apply

 In order to be considered for our CNA course, you must attend an Information Session.
 The session provides an overview of the program, application requirements and employment opportunities.
 For those interested in nursing as a profession, information is shared regarding support resources for moving onto RN practice.
-An Information Session to accept students for our Fall CNA Class starting in September of 2016, will be held on Wednesday, June 15, 2016 at 6:00 PM in the Dana Center Auditorium.
+The information session for the January 2017 class will be held on Tuesday, August 16, 2016 at 6:00 PM in the Dana Center Auditorium.
 Bring to the Information Session a completed application and all required paperwork listed below.